artem5438/artem5438/README.md

 <div align="center">

 # 💫 About Me:
-Hi!<br>My name is Artem!<br>🔭 I am currently a second-year student at the University of the Department of Information Systems and Technologies.
+Hi!<br>My name is Artem!<br>🔭 I am currently a second-year student at the University of the Department of Information Systems and Technologies.<br>👾I like to create something useful and interesting: from small applications to mini-games and scripts.

 </div>